 Our LL.M. degrees

 This Online LL.M.
-Digital Law and Technology is open to post-graduate students and professionals, taught exclusively in English, online, full-time or part-time study possible.
+Digital Law and Technology (University Diploma) is open to post-graduate students and professionals, taught exclusively in English, online, full-time or part-time study possible.

 This English taught program is opened to law graduates wishing to develop a career in international business law.